Kraken Review – Fees, Pros and Cons, Supported Coins and Countries

 Here are some of the advantages of using Kraken:

-- The platform supports margin trading for those users who are seeking greater exposures with smaller upfront capital.
+✅ The trading platform supports margin trading for those users who are seeking greater exposures with smaller upfront capital.

-- Pioneering transparency: Kraken was the first exchange in the world to carry out proof-of-reserves audit process.
+✅ Pioneering transparency: Kraken was the first exchange in the world to carry out a proof-of-reserves audit process.

 Here are some of the disadvantages of using Kraken:

-- The platform holds the private keys to your account’s crypto address.
+❌ The platform, just like all other centralized exchanges, holds the private keys to your account’s crypto address.

-- Kraken’s user interface (UI) is not as beginner friendly as other competing sites such as CEX or Coinbase.
+❌ Kraken’s Pro user interface (UI) is not as beginner–friendly as other competing sites such as CEXor Coinbase.